PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 ## Sharing your own agent

 Currently there is no way to share your agents in a centralized repository or location.
-We suggest forking this repo for development of your own agent or share your agent in the [Discussions](TODO) tab of this repo under `Agent Share`.
+We suggest forking this repo for development of your own agent or share your agent in the [Discussions](https://github.com/PowerShell/AISH/discussions/categories/agent-sharing) tab of this repo under `Agent Sharing`.